Farizerz/hyprland-dots/README.md

 ## Changelogs

-Version 1.9.2
+Version 1.9.3

-1. Updated window & layer rule config to v3
+1. Added interval to logo on waybar, this fixes the waybar error on version 0.15.0
+2. Updated Hyprland start command to start-hyprland